cirrus-geo/cirrus-geo/main/_sources/components/functions/process.md.txt

 ## Payload

-It is preferable that a message itself sent to the SQS queue is a CPP, but that is not required.
-However the message must allow the process lambda to extract or retrieve a valid CPP.
+It is preferable that a message itself sent to the SQS queue is a Cirrus Payload, but that is not required.
+However the message must allow the process lambda to extract or retrieve a valid Cirrus Payload.

-The message may contain the CPP, have an S3 URl for a payload, be a Batch message containing a url link to a CPP, or notification from an SNS topic that contains a CPP.
+The message may contain the Cirrus Payload, have an S3 URl for a payload, be a Batch message containing a url link to a Cirrus Payload, or notification from an SNS topic that contains a Cirrus Payload.

 ## Workflow Kick Off